raleighlittles/SMS-backup-and-restore-extractor/README.md

 * Create an output directory, where media files will be saved
 * Run `$ python3 sms_backups_media_extractor.py --input-dir=<directory-where-sms-files-are> --output-dir=<directory-where-you-want-files-to-be-saved-to>`

-## Output
+## Output info

-* If the metadata of the MMS message included a filename, then that will be used for the output, otherwise a random 10-letter filename will be created.
+If the metadata of the MMS message included a filename, then that will be used for the output, otherwise a random 10-letter filename will be created.
+At the end, duplicates will be removed.

-# Feature wishlist/TODO
+### Limitations

-This project is a very early work in progress!
+* The image portions of the backup don't contain date information associated with them, so it's impossible to determine when an image was created (unless that information is in the filename).

-Ideally, I'd like to add...
+* Some files will be created without extensions.

-* Support for extraction of other file types (including audio and video)
+* EXIF data is lost when restoring images.

-* Populate metadata of output images when available (for example, EXIF data)
+The backups I had only contained image data, not audio or videos.
+I don't know if that's because there were no video sent, or because the app didn't backup messages with audio or videos in them.